VladimirMakaev/cqrs-journey-doc/Reference_02_CQRSIntroduction.markdown

-# Chapter 2: Introducing the Command Query Responsibility Segregation Pattern
+# Reference 2: Introducing the Command Query Responsibility Segregation Pattern

 This chapter introduces the topic of Command Query Responsibility Segregation (CQRS): it describes the CQRS pattern that lies at the heart